This is an issue on the host's computer (the person attempting to host a game). Below are the things that can cause it.

 - If you're using Windows 10, unplug your ethernet cable or turn off the Wi-Fi to prevent Windows from automatically installing unwanted driver updates

 - Boot into safe mode.
-On Windows 10, do the following:
+On Windows 10, you get into safe mode by doing the following:

 - Press Windows + I to open the settings